phi-grib/flame_API/README.md

 ## How to run the web service?

 Flame should have been already installed in this computer.
-Refer to the Flame manual for full instructions of how create a flame conda environment and install the software.
+Refer to the [flame](https://github.com/phi-grib/flame) manual for full instructions of how create a flame conda environment and install the software.

 Start activating the flame environment typing: